pingram1/OperationSRT/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Running the code

+Split the terminal in two, one for client and one for server Go into the client file: cd client, then run this command in the terminal: npm run dev On the server side of the terminal: nodemon server.js